core-wg/corrclar/draft-bormann-core-corr-clar.md

 ### Replay protection

-If it is not certain that the request is not a replay, but the request handler is safe or long-term idempotent and there is no risk of metadata revealing data, the server can answer the request.
+If it is not certain that the request is not a replay, but the request handler is safe and there is no risk of metadata revealing data, the server can answer the request.
 Metadata that can reveal data are the size of the response